soner-boztas/visual-update-express-docs/README.md

-# Visual Update Express Docs
+# Visual Update Docs

 ## Overview

-This repository contains the source files for the official documentation of Visual Update Express.
+This repository contains the source files for the official documentation of Visual Update.

 The rendered documentation is hosted on GitHub Pages and is accessible through this URI: https://docs.visualupdate.net

 ## Contributing

-Any contributions to the Visual Update Express documentation are highly appreciated.
+Any contributions to the Visual Update documentation are highly appreciated.
 Please use the _fork and pull request_ pattern for this intention.

 ## Setting up the Development Environment